 According to the 2017 Global Entrepreneurship Monitor, Canada is a world leader both in terms of having startup aspirations and turning them into action.
 There are some 1 million entrepreneurs building brands and creating jobs for their fellow Canadians.
 As a country, Canada has been ranked the third best startup ecosystem in the world (following the U.S. and U.K.), and cities like Toronto, Montreal and Vancouver consistently rank high on “best hubs for entrepreneurs” lists.

-In honor of the national holiday, here are five Canadian-born women entrepreneurs that we like, who all promote healing, health and happiness through their businesses.
+In honor of the national holiday, here are six women entrepreneurs born and/or based in Canada that we like, who all promote healing, health and happiness through their businesses.

 Near the shores of a Canadian lake, Bradford-Scott’s farm is growing into a formidable business.
 This Fearless #Over50 winner — who was also the subject of a video feature on our site — launched her beauty business from her kitchen, and quickly gained a following with her bath products.
 Now, the once-single mother and former car saleswoman’s salts, lotions and creams are in all 50 American states and every province in Canada.
 Her 6-employee company, based in Bailieboro, Ontario, makes over $2 million in annual revenue.
 Her online business continues to fill orders during the pandemic — though its Instagram account has more photos and videos of self-isolating staffers than it used to.